gamerf/aws-serverless-airline-booking/BOOTCAMP.md

 ### Day 1

 * **Morning**
-    - [x] Architectures, and agreement on integration patterns
+    - [ ] Architectures, and agreement on integration patterns
-    - [x] Everyone able to access their team's Cloud9 environment
+    - [ ] Everyone able to access their team's Cloud9 environment
 * **Afternoon**
-    - [x] Service partially implemented - one user story being testable via the front-end or API directly
+    - [ ] Service partially implemented - one user story being testable via the front-end or API directly

 ### Day 2

 * **Morning**
-    - [x] Majority of teams having their service as MVP
+    - [ ] Majority of teams having their service as MVP
-    - [x] At least one team pushing changes through a pipeline
+    - [ ] Pushing changes through a pipeline
-    - [x] Presenters to sit down for at least 30m to help those who might be late
+    - [ ] At least Tracing being enabled
 * **Afternoon**
-    - [x] At least Tracing being enabled
-    - [x] Majority or all services integrated with the front-end
+    - [ ] Majority or all services integrated with the front-end
+    - [ ] Teams presentations

+---

 ## Services